suatbayir1/i-delta/README.md

     └── scripts
 ```

+### Config

 There are constant values used in the project in the **config** folder.
 In the config folder, there are properties and response messages that should be present in requests to the API.
 In addition, confidential information such as passwords are kept here.
+For example, the code below contains the `response_messages.py` file with the return responses.

+### Controllers

 Methods that respond to http requests are located in the controllers folder.
 The file named `Api.py` is the file that raises the service and the subclasses are collected in this file and routing is done. **AuthController** is the class where login and account creation are made and it is imported to **Api.py** file from outside and registered as a submodule.
 New classes to be added should be registered in the file named Api.py with this logic.